kubernetes-sigs/gateway-api/geps/gep-5224/index.md

 // ordering is a SHOULD, HTTPListenerFilter runs before route selection and
 // its ordering within the containing list is a MUST.
 //
-// Only two variants are permitted: ExternalAuth (to establish identity that
+// Only a subset of HTTPRouteFilter variants are permitted:
+// ExternalAuth (to establish identity that route matching can consume) and
-// route matching can consume) and ExtensionRef (the escape hatch for custom
+// ExtensionRef (the escape hatch for custom pre-routing behavior — for
-// pre-routing behavior — for example body-based routing or JWT-claim
+// example body-based routing or JWT-claim projection).
+The other
-// projection).
-Every other HTTPRouteFilter variant is excluded because it
+// HTTPRouteFilter variants are excluded because they either cannot influence
-// either cannot influence route selection or can already be expressed
+// route selection or can already be expressed post-routing with equal
-// post-routing with equal expressiveness.
+// expressiveness.
 See the GEP text for details. type HTTPListenerFilter struct {
     // Name is a required, list-unique identifier for this filter.
 It is used
     // as a stable key in Gateway status conditions and in implementation